Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 The `<URL-unity_simulation_bundle.zip>` address can be found at the same page linked above.

 * **Action**: Extract the zip archive you downloaded.
-* **Action**: Open a command-line interface (Terminal on Mac OS, cmd on Windows, etc.) and navigate to the extracted folder.
+* **Action**: Open a command-line interface (Terminal on MacOS, cmd on Windows, etc.) and navigate to the extracted folder.

 If you downloaded the zip archive in the default location in your downloads folder, you can use these commands to navigate to it from the command-line: